koushik9988/particle-in-cell/README.md

 - **alpha**: Fraction of negative ion to background positive ion
 - **beta**: fraction of negative beam to background negative ion
 - **bc**: Boundary condition.
+   - 1: pbc for periodic boundary.
+   - 2: open for open boundary condition.